hellohaptik/chatbot_ner/postman_tests/Readme.md

 [
     "input": {
         "message": "The text sent in url",
-        "entity_name": "Name of the entity e.g. time" },
+        "entity_name": "Name of the entity.
+If this entity uses ES indexing then the name should be prefixed by ner_ptest e.g. ner_ptest_restuarant"
+    },

     "expected": [